runtimeverification/javamop/README.md

 3. Apply the patch by executing:

-	``git apply stdAJC-1.7.1.patch``
+	``git apply --whitespace=nowarn stdAJC-1.7.1.patch``

 4. Build the AspectJ project using ant.
-During the build process, an error like "property 'local-properties' not at ..." may occur.
-In this case, you can go to `build` directory of AspectJ source code, create a copy of the file `sample.local.properties`, and then rename that copy to `local.properties`.
-After doing this, the build problem should be solved.
+You can execute the command ``ant`` at the top level of the AspectJ's repository.

+5. Deploy the AspectJ's libraries.
+If the previous step is successful, there will be a new folder called `aj-build` appearing at the top level of the repository.
+Add all the jar files in `<path-to-aspectj-repository>/aj-build/dist/tools/lib` to your system's CLASSPATH.

 N.B.
 The updated AspectJ libraries you get by going through the above operations are intended to be used under `JDK 7`, and they are not compatible with `JDK 8` at the current stage.